Report: Mariners working on a trade that would send Jay Bruce to the Phillies

 On Saturday morning, ESPN’s Jeff Passan reported that the Mariners were in the midst of talks of a trade that would send the veteran outfielder to the Phillies.
 MLB sources confirmed that the two teams are in discussions, but that a deal was not done.

-Philadelphia would use Bruce as a bench player, but the legal troubles with Odubel Herrera, who was recently arrested for a a domestic violence charge and placed on administrative leave, could be another impetus for the move.
-He’s hitting .212 with 14 homers and 28 RBIs in 47 games.
+Philadelphia would use Bruce as a bench player, but the legal troubles with Odubel Herrera, who was recently arrested for a domestic-violence charge and placed on administrative leave, could be another impetus for the move.
+He’s hitting .212 with 14 homers and 28 RBI in 47 games.

+Bruce was sitting at his locker before Saturday afternoon’s game against the Angels at T-Mobile Park, but he was not in the starting lineup.
+With the Angels starting lefty Andrew Heaney, he might not have started anyway.
+But if a deal is being discussed, Seattle won’t play him and risk injury.

+“I don’t have any news,” he said.
+“I honestly don’t.
+I’m reading what you guys are reading.”

 The Mariners acquired Bruce as part of the five-player return from the Mets in the trade that sent Robinson Cano and Edwin Diaz to New York.
 While Seattle was more interested in acquiring the prospects like Jarred Kelenic and Justin Dunn in the trade, they had to take on Bruce and Anthony Swarzak to help mitigate some of the salary that the Mets were taking on with the Cano contract.
 Bruce was owed $13 million this season and $13 million next season.
 He had a limited no-trade clause for 2019 that could block trades to Detroit, Miami, Oakland, Tampa Bay and Toronto.